Glossary of CAS Terms

 self-study.
 An internal process by which institutions and programs evaluate their quality and effectiveness in reference to established criteria such as the CAS standards and guidelines.
 This process, often used to prepare for institutional and specialty accreditation, results in a formal report presenting the findings of the internal evaluation implemented by institutional employees.
 For accreditation purposes, this report is then validated by an external committee of peers from comparable institutions or programs.

 self-regulation.
 The recommended process by which the CAS standards and guidelines can best be used to assess and evaluate institutional programs and services.
 This approach calls for institutions and programs to establish, maintain, and enhance the quality of their offerings and environments by using the standards to evaluate themselves.
 CAS believes that each institution and its programs can and should seek to assess, evaluate, and identify ways to improve its own practices rather than relying on external agencies to do so.

-standards.
-The generic term used for a set of CAS standards and guidelines designed for a functional area or professional preparation program (e.g., Career Services Standards).
-The term standards is also applied to the compilation of all sets of functional area and professional preparation program standards and guidelines that are published as CAS Professional Standards for Higher Education (i.e., the Blue Book).
+Standards.
+The generic and capitalized term used for a set of CAS standards and guidelines designed for a functional area or professional preparation program (e.g., Career Services Standards).
+The term Standards may also be applied to the compilation of all sets of functional area and professional preparation program standards and guidelines published as CAS Professional Standards for Higher Education (i.e., the Blue Book).

 student learning and development.
 Individual growth that is an intended outcome of engaging with functional area programs and services.
 Student learning and development refers to the changes that result when students are exposed to new experiences, concepts, information, and ideas; the knowledge, understanding, and personal growth are generated, in this context, from interactions with higher education learning environments.